 - for Aboriginal people, extended family or kin

 There are many reasons why victims don’t report domestic and family violence including:

 - thinking that they will not be believed

 - fear of being left homeless or with no financial security

 - being isolated from children, family and friends

 - loss of residence visa if on spouse visa

-For information about domestic violence legislation click here Crimes (Domestic & Personal Violence) Act 2007
+For information about domestic violence legislation please visit the page on the Crimes (Domestic & Personal Violence) Act 2007.